Victor-Monnier/CSA-Semester-1-Final-Project/README.md

 Created by Victor Monnier for a CSA Semester 1 final project.
+I started work in October for setting up basic systems, but I started creating the game toward its present form in late December.

 Make sure to run the executable in the same folder as the src folder so it can access /src/data/settings.txt

 Methods to run: